learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ![Creating a new database](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/create-database.png)

 Scroll to the bottom of the page and click "Create Database".
-Leave the page open — you'll need to copy information from it in the next step.
+Leave the database page open — you'll need to copy information from it in the next step.

 ### Create the Web Service on Render